Understanding Lender’s Mortgage Insurance (LMI)

 How Much Does LMI Cost?

-The cost of LMI in Australia can be substantial, especially for first home buyers already stretching their budgets thin.
+How much is LMI?
+Mortgage insurance rates can be substantial, especially for first home buyers already stretching their budgets thin.

 Factors that determine the LMI premium include: